OPSN/MVP-discuss/storage-server.md

 - but nothing else (in particular, no directory listings)

 Optional reader permissions:
-- directory listing for a finite list of specified full pathnames [not worth the trouble for now, purely an optim]
+- directory listing for a finite list of specified full pathnames [purely an optimization, so not worth the trouble for now]

 ==